aralroca/next-translate/README.md

 📦**Size**: ~10kb (`next/router` size included)

-It is a wrapper of `next/router` when you can use the normal router of next.js, adding two extra methods:
+It's a wrapper of `next/router` so you can use the normal router of next.js, adding two extra methods:

-- **Router.pushI18n**: It is exactly the same as `Router.push`, with the difference that it adds the current language at the beginning of the URL.
+- **Router.pushI18n**: It is exactly the same as `Router.push`, except that it adds the current language at the beginning of the URL.
 In order to change the language, you can pass the `lang` into the `options`.
 - **Router.replaceI18n**: It is exactly the same as `Router.replace`, with the difference that it adds the current language at the beginning of the URL.
 In order to change the language, you can pass the `lang` into the `options`.

 ```js